Alumni

 TIMOTHY MURPHY (Graduated Summer 1997)

-Associate Professor of Religious Studies at University of Alabama (In memoriam)
+Associate Professor of Religious Studies at

 The Politics of Spirit: Phenomenology, Genealogy, Religion.
 State University of New York Press, 2010.